 [For a fuller explanation of RPE and how to implement it in your training programs check out this free email course Eric Helms and I put together.]

-I Recommend You Avoid TRAINING TO FAILURE With This Style Of Linear Progression
+I Recommend You Avoid Training To Failure With This Style Of Linear Progression

 As it is related to RPE, I’ll include some notes here on training to failure.